ShannonHeylmun/site/content/about/index.md

 ![Luminar Halo](halo.jpg)

-I've spent the last six years at Luminar Technologies, where I've had the opportunity to work on some of coolest optical systems and signal processing problems imaginable.
+I've spent the last six years at Luminar Technologies, where I've worked on some of the coolest optical systems and signal processing problems imaginable.